Deep Contrastive Multiview Network Embedding: Experiments

-To investigate the effects of the contrastive objectives, view encoder, and multi-view aggregator, we compare \themodel with different variants: \emph{CRE$_V$-mean} and \emph{CRE$_V$-max} set the operator as mean and max in view encoder, respectively; \emph{CRE$_M$-mean} and \emph{CRE$_M$-max} set the operator as mean and max in multi-view aggregator, respectively; \emph{CRE$_C$-ori} does not consider the \emph{Inter-view InfoMin} in contrastive objective explicitly.
+To investigate the effects of the contrastive objectives, view encoder, and multiview aggregator, we compare \themodel with five variants. \emph{CRE\textsubscript{V}-mean} and \emph{CRE\textsubscript{V}-max} set the operator as mean and max in the view encoder, respectively. \emph{CRE\textsubscript{M}-mean} and \emph{CRE\textsubscript{M}-max} set the operator as mean and max in the multiview aggregator, respectively. \emph{CRE\textsubscript{C}-ori} excludes the inter-view InfoMin objective.
 The results are shown in Table \ref{ablation study}.
-From all results, we have the following findings:

-\emph{CRE$_V$-mean} and \emph{CRE$_V$-max} perform worse than \emph{CRE$_M$-mean} and \emph{CRE$_M$-max} on most datasets, especially for NMI metric, which means the view encoder has a more significant effect on model performance compared to the multi-view aggregator.
-The performance of \emph{CRE$_M$-mean} and \emph{CRE$_M$-max} is not significantly different from that of \themodel in IMDB.
-However, the performance of \emph{CRE$_M$-max} is worse in Amazon and DBLP.
-The reason is that Amazon and DBLP data is more complicated than IMDB, as shown by the fact Amazon and DBLP have more relations.
-The max aggregator tends to ignore multiplicities than attention and mean aggregator \cite{xu2018powerful}. \themodel outperforms \emph{CRE$_C$-ori} in most cases, which demonstrates that the \emph{Inter-view InfoMin} could strengthen the performance of \themodel under the \emph{Multi-view fusion InfoMax}.
+From the table, we see that {CRE$_V$-mean} and {CRE$_V$-max} perform worse than {CRE$_M$-mean} and {CRE$_M$-max} on most datasets, especially for node clustering, which suggests that the view encoder plays a more important role compared to the multiview aggregator.
+The performance of {CRE$_M$-mean} and {CRE$_M$-max} is not significantly different from that of \themodel in ACM and IMDB.
+However, the performance of {CRE$_M$-max} is worse in DBLP.
+The reason is that DBLP data is more complicated than ACM and IMDB, as shown by the fact that DBLP have more relations.
+The max aggregator tends to ignore multiplicities than the attention and mean aggregator \cite{xu2018powerful}. \themodel outperforms {CRE$_C$-ori} in most cases, which demonstrates that our inter-view InfoMin could supplement the view fusion InfoMax objective.